Collections & Resources

 Dan McDonald was primarily known as a puffer enthusiast who won the respect of captains and crews of the puffer fraternity for his enthusiasm for and knowledge of a craft which he made a lifelong study and captured in photographs.
 However, he also photographed other types of vessels and places around Scotland and built up a significant collection of images in his lifetime.

 Formed in 1890 The British Corporation was a register of ships, before amalgamating with the Lloyd’s Register of Ships in 1949.
-We have a collection of plans for the British Corporation here at the Ballast Trust, while the University of Glasgow has a collection containing survey reports (UGD304).
+Until 2025 we held a collection of plans for the British Corporation here at the Ballast Trust, while the University of Glasgow had a collection containing survey reports (UGD304).
+This material was been transferred to Lloyd’s Register Foundation Heritage & Education Centre in May 2025 where it joins the wider corporate collection for the British Corporation.

 The collection dates from circa 1890 to the 1960’s, and lists the name of the ship, type, who the builder was, alongside the year constructed, yard number and what specification sheets are present for the ship.
 Our total collection numbers just under 1000 ships, and can be searched via the link below.